 Engineers play a vital role in today’s society.
 They contribute to the design, development and manufacture of products that allow us to do things on a daily basis that we take for granted, from talking on your mobile phone to flying on holiday on a commercial aircraft.

-Our courses encompass a choice of pathways including Electrical & Electronic Engineering, Mechatronics and Robotics.
+Our courses encompass a choice of pathways including Electrical & Electronic Engineering, and Mechatronic and Robotic Engineering.
 There is a range of content from subjects such as Engineering Design, Mechanical Principles & Applications and Engineering Maths to units such as Communication for Engineers, where you’ll learn how to communicate information to your peers and colleagues.

 Our teaching and learning philosophy is “you can’t just read a text book and become a good engineer”.
 Engineering is a practical subject.
 We holistically develop your theoretical and practical skills in parallel so that wherever you progress to, you’re ready and have the skills for what lies ahead.
 You’ll be taught in a state of the art facility with modern equipment by an expert team of lecturers who collectively bring a wealth of industrial and research experience with them.

 The programme provides a progression route to Higher Education which supports the regional skills agenda, including widening participation and increased female participation in STEM.
-The core academic disciplines are Electronic and Electrical Engineering (EEE) and Mechatronics.
+The core academic disciplines are Electronic and Electrical Engineering (EEE) and Mechatronic and Robotic Engineering.
 These address a regional core skills gap, and will include development of quantitative, digital, knowledge transfer, wellbeing, personal development, problem solving, creativity, reflection and employability skills.
-The curriculum will include access to facilities across all partners, so that students are integrated into the study communities of all teaching partners; this is crucial to supporting the transition from SCCB to UoB.
+The curriculum will include access to facilities across all partners, so that students are integrated into the study communities of all teaching partners; this is crucial to supporting the transition from SCCB to the University of Birmingham.

-The wrap-around provision from UCB (including academic and employability skills support, intervention workshops for mathematics skills, and online content) and the mathematics support resources from UoB are key elements missing from existing progression pathways.
+The wrap-around provision from UCB (including academic and employability skills support, intervention workshops for mathematics skills, and online content) and the mathematics support resources from the University of Birmingham are key elements missing from existing progression pathways.

 Year 1 compulsory modules:

-- Integrated Design Project 1 (C) 20 credits
+- Integrated Design Project 1 © 20 credits

 - Engineering Mathematics 1 © 20 credits